Do you need some great Star Wars birthday ideas? Check out these Star Wars food ideas, activity ideas and favor ideas to have a fun party!

 I copied some clip art I found online and made the invitation on a printing program I have following an outline of some invitations I found online.
 I uploaded it to Shutterfly and had it printed since I didn’t want to waste all my ink.

-Their first station was a Lego table where they just got to build whatever they wanted as we waited for all the other guests to arrive.
+Then the first station was a Teamwork Lego table where they just got to build whatever they wanted as we waited for all the other guests to arrive.
 This would also be a fun time to use our Star Wars color by number printables.

-Station 2 was a Feel the Force station.
+Star Wars party station 2 was a Feel the Force station.
 We blindfolded all the boys and had them taste different things and try to guess.
-I also played a few sounds from the movies (like Jaba the Hutt talking or Chewy) and they had to guess what they thought the food was once everyone tasted it.
+I had them try goldfish, blueberries, grapes, cutie slices, and cereal.
+They had to guess what they thought the food was once everyone tasted it.

 Then, of course, they had to test their training by battling Darth Vader!
 My hubby dressed up and came out with the music playing and each young Jedi took a turn battling with him.
 Some of them got a little aggressive!
 It was great to watch.